 Just like Pippa is a short name for Philippa, the Pippa skirt is a knee-length version of the Philippa Maxi Skirt.

-This eight-gored skirt has a choice of a fitted, invisible waistband or an elasticized waist.
+This eight-gored skirt, by Genniewren Designs, has a choice of a fitted, invisible waistband or an elasticized waist.
 There are two views: View A is made up of pieced skirt gores featuring three different fabrics; View B is a single fabric skirt gore.
 The pattern pieces for View A and B can be mixed if desired.

 This fun skirt pattern can be smart or casual, depending on the fabrics you choose.
 If you choose the plain option, you could make each gore in a separate fabric to make the design even more interesting.